pradeep3sep/interviewquestion/README JavaScript.md

 Give an example usage of rangeOverflow property\
 How do you get property descriptors of an object\
 What are the attributes provided by a property descriptor\
-How do you load CSS and JS files dynamically\
 How to cancel a fetch request\
-What is web speech API\
 What is minimum timeout throttling\
 How do you implement zero timeout in modern browsers\
 What is the difference between Function constructor and function declaration\
 What is the difference between function and class declarations\
 How to detect if a function is called as constructor\
 How to invoke an IIFE without any extra brackets?\
-What is the difference between dense and sparse arrays?\
-What are the different ways to create sparse arrays?\
 What is the difference between setTimeout, setImmediate and process.nextTick?\